cosmos/cosmos-sdk/x/epoching/spec/01_state.md

 ## Messages queue

-Messages are queued to run at the end of epochs.
-Queued messages have epoch number to be run and at the end of epochs, it run messages queued for the epoch and execute the message.
+Messages are queued to run at the end of each epoch.
+Queued messages have an epoch number and for each epoch number, the queues are iterated over and each message is executed.

 ### Message queues

-Each module has 1 message queue that is specific to a module.
+Each module has one unique message queue that is specific to that module.

 ## Actions

-A module will add a message that complies with the `sdk.Msg` interface.
-These message will be executed at a later date.
+A module will add a message that implements the `sdk.Msg` interface.
+These message will be executed at a later time (end of the next epoch).

 ```go
 type Msg interface {